Astrology Reference

 Fixed Critical Degrees: 8–9°, 21–22°

 Fixed signs (Taurus, Leo, Scorpio, Aquarius) sustain and concentrate energy.
 Their critical degrees intensify this quality of endurance and focus.
-Planets at 8–9° of a fixed sign carry Sagittarius–Capricorn energy with amplified staying power, while 21° brings a Capricorn overlay of authority, and 22° brings an Aquarius overlay of conviction and extremes.
+Planets at 8° of a fixed sign carry Scorpio energy (depth, transformation), while 9° brings Sagittarius energy (expansion, philosophy).
+At 21°, Sagittarius energy returns with second-cycle maturity, and 22° brings Capricorn energy (authority, structure, power).
 The 22° fixed critical degree is especially notable.
 Nikola Stojanovic identified it as the degree of all-or-nothing outcomes.

 Sagittarius energy

-The degree of the seeker, a critical degree for fixed signs that injects restless philosophical fire into otherwise steady placements, demanding growth through exploration.
+The degree of the seeker, a critical degree for fixed signs that injects restless philosophical fire into otherwise steady placements, demanding growth through exploration and the pursuit of meaning.

 Capricorn energy